A few hours after my parents had left, I logged back into my AncestryDNA account.

 Jessie replied to me a few days later, on October 22nd.

-Maybe she’s also related on my Mom’s side after all?
+At the same time, maybe she’s also related on my Mom’s side after all?
 I was a bit disappointed at the possibility, since I was hoping that I was getting CLOSER to finding more information, especially now that I had found someone willing to talk.

 I continued to work on building out my Mother’s side of my family tree in hopes of comparing it to Jessie’s, to see once and for all if that connection could be ruled out.
 Unfortunately, very little information was to be had on my maternal great grandfather’s line.
 I was soon feeling pretty stumped, and then got sucked back into the worst drama I had ever experienced at work.